Assassin's Creed IV: Black Flag: Development

 Lead content manager Carsten Myhill stressed away from the sentiment that the sequel should have been a spin-off in the same vein as Assassin's Creed: Brotherhood or Assassin's Creed: Revelations, given the ostensible similarities with Assassin's Creed III.
 He stated "The whole feeling of the game is completely fresh and new.
 It will feel very different from Assassin's Creed III.
 I think it completely warrants the Assassin's Creed IV moniker, not only with the new name and setting but the attitude and the tone of the experience."
 Assassin's Creed IV is the first main series numbered title to carry a subtitle, a decision which Myhill says was made to clearly distinguish the pirate theme from the rest of the franchise.
 Director Ashraf Ismail based the game's open world design on Super Mario 64s use of a hub world with pockets of maps full of content.

 By utilizing the AnvilNext engine, the development team is able to work with one engine for both the next-gen and current-gen versions of the game, as the AnvilNext engine was designed with next-gen capabilities in mind, while still working on current-gen systems.
 In addition, each system will have their own intricacies and feature sets, with support for the different controllers and utilizing features specific to each console.
 The PC version supports Nvidia's TXAA.

-In November 2013, Ubisoft financed the exhumation of the remains of the Spanish corsair Amaro Pargo with the aim of reconstructing his face for a possible appearance in Assassin's Creed IV: Black Flag.
+In November 2013, Ubisoft financed the exhumation of the remains of the Spanish corsair Amaro Pargo with the aim of reconstructing his face for a possible appearance in Black Flag.
 This exhumation led to important discoveries on the physiognomy of this mythical corsair.

-A remake is rumored to be in development and will allegedly release at the end of 2025 or in early 2026.
-Ubisoft CEO, Yves Guillemot has also confirmed that they will be remaking other Assassin's Creed games in the future.